 Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- a confidentiality agreement ensuring the secrecy of commercially sensitive information;
+- a confidentiality agreement ensuring the secrecy of commercially or otherwise sensitive information;

 - a non-binding memorandum of understanding with binding confidentiality clauses;

 - an exclusivity agreement by which the target is legally committed to the potential buyer not to deal with competing buyers for a period during which only the potential buyer can conduct due diligence and decide on the acquisition;

 - a framework agreement;